COVID-19 Guidance for Businesses

-- Entertainment may have up to 50% occupancy (like casinos, theaters, zoos, museums, concerts, historical sites, amusement parks, and other entertainment venues).
+- Entertainment may have up to 50% occupancy (like casinos, theaters, zoos, museums, historical sites, amusement parks, and other entertainment venues).
 Any events within these venues, such as individual performances, screenings, shows, showtimes, lectures, etc., must abide by the 25% occupancy limit for indoor events and 50% occupancy limit for outdoor events.

 You play a critical role in protecting your workers, customers, suppliers, and the general public.

 Telework must continue unless impossible.
 All businesses with in-person operations should follow the building and business safety guidelines issued by the PA Secretary of Health and Centers for Disease Control and Prevention (CDC).

 These guidelines may change over time, so be sure to check back for updates.
 All federal, state, and local laws and regulations still apply.